Onionar/knockioffa/README.md

 https://www.mc-market.org/resources/20068/

-I wouldn't recommend downloading my plugin from these leak sites, it can be contain a virus and you will not receive any support.
+I wouldn't recommend downloading my plugin from these leak sites, it can contain a virus and you will not receive any support.

 KnockioFFA is not open-source and I won't sell my code to anyone.